 A study 1 conducted by Expert Group for the Department of Agriculture, Water and the Environment and Refrigerants Australia in May 2020 estimates that there is approximately $3.8 billion wasted within the cold food chain within Australia.

 Food, including fruit and vegetables and meat, is transported across our vast nation in vast amounts.
 If power is lost during refrigeration, bacteria and chemical changes within the food can cause it to become spoiled and not fit for consumption.
-Backup generators can help reduce the amount of food lost to spoilage.
+A backup generator can help reduce the amount of food lost to spoilage.
 Industrial generators can be incorporated into the design of manufacturing facilities, whilst transport vehicles can be fitted with portable generators to ensure that refrigeration of food is constant.

 Schools and other educational institutions